TITLE: Women's Resource Center Assistant Coordinator

-- Assist Coordinator in carrying out the day-to-day activities in the Women’s Resource Center; assist with providing retention strategies for program participants who enroll in regular coursework following completion of the single parent/displaced homemaker program.
-Assure that each student understands academic skill requirements and is taking necessary coursework.
+- Assists Coordinator in carrying out the day-to-day activities in the Women’s Resource Center; assists with providing retention strategies for program participants who enroll in regular coursework following completion of the single parent/displaced homemaker program.
+Assures that each student understands academic skill requirements and is taking necessary coursework.

-- Assist students with educational and career plans.
+- Assists students with educational and career plans.

-- Provide support for students facing personal situations that may impact school performance, and crisis intervention.
+- Provides support for students facing personal situations that may impact school performance, and crisis intervention.

-- Work collaboratively with career/technical program faculty and department chairs to bring career information to program participants.
+- Works collaboratively with career/technical program faculty and department chairs to bring career information to program participants.

-- Assist program coordinator with the single parent/displaced homemaker program orientations and individual intake interview.
+- Assists program coordinator with the single parent/displaced homemaker program orientations and individual intake interview.

 - May develop and deliver classroom instruction to the single parent/displaced homemaker program.